 This tag inherits fields from object which are not shown here.
 See the parent's page for more information.
 The following information is unique to the sound_scenery tag.

-This structure has no fields.
+This structure contains no additional fields.

 Thanks to the following individuals for their research or contributions to this topic: